-In some cases, surgery to remove a persistent lesion (abscess) around the end of the root is necessary.
-This is generally only done if root canal treatment has been completed to a high standard or if re-treatment of the root canal is not possible due to a post or obstruction in the tooth.
-The procedure involves making the area numb with local anaesthetic, lifting back the gum to access the end of the root.
-The lesion - generally an abscess or a cyst is then removed and the end of the root sealed with an extra filling.
+There are cases where surgery is required to remove a persistent lesion (abscess) that has developed over time around the end of the root of the tooth.
+This is generally advised only if the root canal treatment has been completed to a high standard or retreatment of the root canal is not posibble due to an obstruction in the tooth.
+The procedure involves making the area numb with an anaesthetic, the gum will be raised to access the end of the root.

-Generally, the three dental structures that can be damaged in dental trauma are: The hard structure of the tooth (dentine, enamel, root) which may suffer a crack through it or it is broken off completely.
-Broken teeth are usually restored by a general dentist The dental pulp (nerve) may get damaged and sometimes dies completely.
+There are three dental structures that can be damaged from dental trauma: 1.
+The outermost layers of the tooth, namely the enamel and dentin.
+These may suffer a crack or break off completely.
+This is usually restored by your general dentist.
+2. The innermost chamber of the tooth called the pulp may also get damaged and eventually die off.
 A pulpotomy is required in some cases and root canal treatment in others.
-Other times the space of the dental pulp closes over (calcified).
+3.